wp-plugins/robo-gallery/readme.txt

 Gallery menu have multiply configuration options.
 Some of the options changing color of the buttons, some of them changing style of the buttons, which makes buttons for example 3d or with rounded corners

+= How to change style of the gallery thumbnails border? =

+When you enable border in gallery settings you will see multiply options for customization of the border.
+One of the options it's border style.
+You can select one value from pre-defined list

 = How to change width of the gallery thumbnails border? =

 When you enable border in gallery settings you will see multiply options for customization of the border.
 One of the options it's border width in pixels.